 We Found The Perfect Gift For A Workplace Leader: Data

-It seems 2018 has been "the year of workplace data", with IoT and analytics taking a swing from nice-to-have towards necessity.
+It seems this has been “the year of workplace data”, with IoT and analytics taking a swing from nice-to-have towards necessity.
 The ultimate goal of data is to simplify large decisions made by corporate real estate and facilities professionals, and it turns out it provides much more than just numbers, it provides knowledge.
-I sat down with two data experts, Ari Kepnes and Melissa Marsh, and covered why data should be on the top of your list for 2019.
+I sat down with two data experts, Ari Kepnes and Melissa Marsh, and covered why data should be on the top of your list for the coming year.

 The Data-Driven Workplace For Corporate Real Estate & Facility Management Leaders

 Ari Kepnes | Director of Market Research, Density, Inc.

 “When we think about data and making these decisions, this balancing act between efficiency and experience, it can sound pretty abstract and overwhelming.
 But we’re going to focus specifically on how do we actually understand how people are using space as a way to steer ourselves through this maze of data.”

 Social Research, People Analytics and The “Science of Delight”